A Review of Summer Events

-We would like to share some impressions from recent events and conferences.
-The interesting common denominator was the following themes: how can we leverage and deploy terminology assets in other business processes?
-How can we deploy the valuable knowledge in terminology assets to support AI, Machine Learning, Internet of Things, and Industry 4.0?
+We would like to share some impressions, from a ‘multilingual knowledge’ perspective, of recent events and conferences.
+The interesting common denominators were the following themes: how can we leverage and deploy terminology assets in other business processes, and how can we deploy the valuable knowledge in terminology assets to support AI, Machine Learning, Internet of Things, and Industry 4.0?

 Coreon Innovation Seminar